T of C

 (或者長洲島遷居威豪墾[韋哈根])

-The South China Sea from my Cheung Chau residence
+The South China Sea from my old Cheung Chau residence

-Manhattan from the bluff near our home in Weehawken
+Manhattan from the bluff near our new home in Weehawken

 At our wedding

-From our new home in Weehawken, New Jersey, we have a 15 minute walk along and down the New Jersey Palisades to the Port Imperial Pier, from which one can take a New York Waterways ferry across the Hudson River, 7 minutes to the 38th Street Pier in mid-town, or 17 minutes to Pier 11 by Wall Street.
-(Unlike in Cheung Chau, we can also go by bus, which takes 10 minutes to Port Authority Bus Terminal).
+In May 2001 Suzanne and I moved to Weehawken, New Jersey.4 From our home there it is a 15 minute walk along and down the New Jersey Palisades to the Port Imperial Pier, from which one can take one of the (spectacular but increasingly expensive) New York Waterways ferries across the Hudson River, 7 minutes to the 38th Street Pier in mid-town, or 15 - 30 minutes to the World Financial Center or Pier 11 by Wall Street.
+(Unlike in Cheung Chau, one can also go by bus, which outside of the rush hours takes 10 minutes to Port Authority Bus Terminal).

 Return to personal matters or to the home page